CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rind data is additional flow solution data exterior to a grid, at "ghost" locations.
-Rind data can be associated with other GridLocation values beside CellCenter, although we only show an example using CellCenter here.
+Rind data can be associated with other GridLocation values besides CellCenter, although we only show an example using CellCenter here.
 Furthermore, this example is for structured grids only, for which Rind data can be defined implicitly (via indexing conventions alone).
 The option for outputting the flow solution at cell centers with additional rind data is illustrated schematically in 2-D in the figure below.
-In this diagram, we show one layer of rind cell data in the row below the grid itself.
+This diagram shows one layer of rind cell data in the row below the grid itself.
 There could be rind data at other sides of the grid, or there could be more than one row at a given side.

 .. figure:: ../../images/users/figs/cellcenter_rind.gif
    :width: 170px